prideout/lava/README.md

 The public API is an even narrower subset of C++ whereby classes contain nothing but public methods.

-The core library has dependencies on any third-party libraries other than the single-header [vk_mem_alloc.h](src/vk_mem_alloc.h), which is directly included in the repo for convenience.
+The core library has no dependencies on any third-party libraries other than the single-file [vk_mem_alloc.h](src/vk_mem_alloc.h) library, which is included in the repo for convenience.

 ## Supported platforms